Life is short.

 Burpees require no equipment so you can do them at home.

 #2) Sit Ups

-Sit up is an excellent exercise for your abdomens because it works your abs directly and allow a full muscle contraction.
+Sit up is an excellent exercise for your abdomens because it works your abs directly and allows a full muscle contraction.

 Sit ups require no equipment either.

-You can do them at the comfort of your home.
+You can do them in the comfort of your home.

 Doing sit ups is easier than doing burpees.
 You shouldn’t be having much trouble doing 150 sit ups in a training session.

 If you absolutely can’t do it, you can start with doing 50-80 sit ups a session and gradually move up.

 Here’s how to do a proper sit up: